particle-iot/docs/src/content/reference/device-os/firmware.md

 Get the number of bytes (characters) available for reading from the serial port.
 This is data that's already arrived and stored in the serial receive buffer.

-The receive buffer size for hardware UART serial channels (Serial1, Serial2, etc.) is 128 bytes on Gen 3 (Argon, Boron, B Series SoM, Tracker SoM) and 64 or 128 bytes depending on the UART mode on Gen 2 (Photon, P1, Electron, E Series). {{since when="3.2.0"}} See also [`acquireSerial1Buffer`](#acquireserial1buffer-).
+The receive buffer size for hardware UART serial channels (Serial1, Serial2, etc.) is 128 bytes on Gen 3 (Argon, Boron, B-Series SoM, Tracker SoM) and 64 or 128 bytes depending on the UART mode on Gen 2 (Photon, P1, Electron, E-Series). {{since when="3.2.0"}} See also [`acquireSerial1Buffer`](#acquireserial1buffer-).

 For USB serial (Serial, USBSerial1), the receive buffer is 256 bytes.
 Also see [`acquireSerialBuffer`](#acquireserialbuffer-) [`acquireSerial1Buffer`](#acquireserial1buffer-).